mgembree/cmpm-121-f25-d3-mattembree/PLAN.md

 - Cells should apply the Flyweight pattern or some similarly-effective memory-saving strategy so cells not visible on the map do not require memory for storage if they have not been modified by the player.

 - Use the Memento pattern or some similarly-effective serialization strategy to preserve the state of modified cells when they scroll off-screen, and restore them when they return to view.

+## D3.D

+Step 1: Software Requirements

+Goals:

+- The browser geolocation API should be used to control player character movement instead of on-screen buttons.

+- The implementation of the new player movement control system should be hidden behind an interface so that most of the game code does not depend on what moves the character.
+This implementation should embody the Facade design pattern.

+- The browser localStorage API should be used to persist game state across page loads.

+Step 2: Gameplay Requirements

+Goals:

+- The player can move their character by moving their device around the real world.

+- Even if the player closes the game's page, they should be able to continue gameplay from the same state by simply opening the page again.

+- The player needs some way to start a new game.

+- The player needs some way to switch between button-based and geolocation-based movement.
+This can be a runtime control (e.g. an on-screen button) or something that is determined by looking at the page's query string (e.g. index.html?movement=geolocation versus index.html?movement=buttons)